pedro10r/pedro10r/README.md

 ### Hey there 👋

-**I'm Pedro Henrique Santos Rocha 👨‍💻**.
+**I'm Pedro Rocha 👨‍💻**.
 Currently I'm a mobile developer at Rentbrella.

 Currently my stack is: